fluree/fluree-sample-todolist/README.md

    ```
    cd fluree-sample-todolist && npm install
    ```
-3. Update the environment file `.env` that holds the variables for your Fluree Cloud dataset name and API Key (if you don't have a Fluree Cloud dataset yet, [see instructions above](#fluree-cloud)).
+3. [OPTIONAL] Update the environment file `.env` that holds the variables for your Fluree Cloud dataset name and API Key (if you don't have a Fluree Cloud dataset yet, [see instructions above](#fluree-cloud)).
+If the `.env` is not updated, these details will be requested at runtime in the application UI.
 Here's a sample:
    ```
    VITE_FLUREE_DB=fluree-jld/387028092978413
    VITE_FLUREE_API_KEY=zhN1...eR8Ug